bdwilliamson/flevr_supplementary/README.md

 # Supplementary materials for the `flevr` paper

-This repository contains code to reproduce the analyses in ["Flexible variable selection in the presence of missing data"](https://arxiv.org/abs/2202.12989) by Williamson and Huang (2022+).
+This repository contains code to reproduce the analyses in ["Flexible variable selection in the presence of missing data"](https://arxiv.org/abs/2202.12989) by Williamson and Huang (_International Journal of Biostatistics_, 2023).
 All analyses were implemented in the freely available R programming language; specifically, version 4.0.2.
 All analyses use the R package `flevr` version 0.0.2.

 This README file provides an overview of the code available in the repository.